mayowasamson57-max/Data-analysis-and-visualization-AI-Now-Project-_Incubator-Hub/README.md

 This project focuses on:

-- Cleaning messy and inconsistent data
+- Cleaning messy and inconsistent Electronic data
 - Analyzing sales performance by Zones, product category,channel, and promotion
 - Visualizing insights using **Excel**  and **Power BI**
 - Producing management-ready insights for decision-making